 There are additional advantages with a dynamically reconfigurable design other than efficiency.
-In the Figure 2-2, page 18 example, a new protocol can be supported at any time without affecting the static logic, the switch fabric in this example.
+In the Networked Multiport Interface example, a new protocol can be supported at any time without affecting the static logic, the switch fabric in this example.
 When a new standard is loaded for any port, the other existing ports are not affected in any way.
 Additional standards can be created and added to the configuration memory library without requiring a complete redesign.
 This allows greater flexibility and reliability with less down time for the switch fabric and the ports.
 A debug module could be created so that if a port was experiencing errors, an unused port could be loaded with analysis/correction logic to handle the problem real-time.

-In the Figure 2-2, page 18 example, a unique partial BIT file must be generated for each unique physical location that could be targeted by each protocol.
+In the Networked Multiport Interface example, a unique partial BIT file must be generated for each unique physical location that could be targeted by each protocol.
 Partial BIT files are associated with an explicit region on the device.
 In this example, sixteen unique partial BIT files to accommodate four protocols for four locations.